Free Care Options for Dementia

 Both Medicare and Medicaid, along with VA benefits, play a crucial role in offering free care for dementia patients.
 Utilizing these programs can significantly alleviate the financial burden on caregivers and families.
 For additional support, individuals may benefit from resources such as dementia support groups or facilities offering day care for seniors with dementia.

-Challenges for Dementia Patients2
+Challenges for Dementia Patients

 Supporting individuals with dementia involves navigating various challenges.
 Two significant hurdles often encountered are financial strain and care accessibility, as well as the risk of financial exploitation.